 Follow these steps to switch Plume back to Auto (Bridge), if the networking mode was set to Router Only.

-- While on the Adaptive WiFi page, tap Advanced WiFi Settings at the bottom of the page
+- While on the Adapt page, tap Advanced WiFi Settings at the bottom of the page

 - Network Mode will display Plume's current mode, tap here to change.